traefik/traefik/README.md

 ## File backend

-Like any other reverse proxy, /Træfɪk/ can be configured with a file.
+Like any other reverse proxy, Træfɪk can be configured with a file.
 You have two choices:

 * simply add your configuration at the end of the global configuration file ```traefik.tml``` :